-In Canada, there are nearly 14,000 cellular sites, either on towers, or rooftops, or other structures, like water towers.
+In Canada, there are just over 13,000 cellular sites, either on towers, or rooftops, or other structures, like water towers.
 Often, we just call the mounting site a ‘height asset’.
 In some cases, there is no physical structure at all, for example in the mountainous regions a cell site can be attached to the edge of a cliff.
 So, there are many ways to build a main cellular site.
 These main sites are now commonly being called, macro sites.
 Why, this name is a hangover from the 4G realm where we just had macro and micro cell sites.
 However, with 5G the small cells will change dramatically because with the 5G technology there will be many types of small cell sites clustered around the macro sites, and they are often generically called, micro sites.
 However, these small cell sites are actually made up of three different variants called, femtocell, picocell, and microcells.
 So, calling all small cell sites microcells is a misnomer as this is just one of the three variations of the small cell sites collaborating with the macro site.

 While the small cell sites will morph into three variants, there are many changes to these main macro cell sites as well with the advent of 5G.
 The changes include: